Heyuan Guangdong, China Travel Guide

 The local currency is the Chinese Yuan (CNY).
 Mobile payment apps like WeChat Pay and Alipay are dominant.
 Cash is less common but still accepted.

-Wi-Fi is widely available in hotels and public places.
+Wi-Internet access is widespread in hotels and public places.
 A Virtual Private Network (VPN) is needed to access many international websites and apps.

-Hospitals and clinics are available.
+Hospitals and healthcare clinics are accessible.
 Carry a basic first-aid kit and any prescription medications.

 Drink bottled or filtered water.
 Tap water is generally not safe for direct consumption.

 Heyuan is generally safe.
 Be aware of your surroundings, especially in crowded areas.
-Secure valuables.
+Protect your valuables.

 Bring sunscreen, a hat, and sunglasses, especially during warmer months or outdoor activities.